Marsh owl: Distribution

 The marsh owl has a fragmented distribution.
 They are common in the grasslands of southern Africa, occurring in the northern regions of South Africa down to the province of the Eastern Cape.
 They are also found in Zimbabwe on the Mashonaland plateau, and in the Makgadikgadi lacustrine depression in Botswana.

 They have also been recorded on the floodplains on the Namibian coast and in isolated populations in Morocco and Madagascar.

 Conservation status

-Marsh owls are not listed as vulnerable or endangered, but their population is on the decline mainly due to loss of habitat through urbanization.
+Marsh owls are not considered to be threatened, and as of 2021 their population is believed to be stable.
+However, the species is considered to be critically endangered across its range in Morocco.
 Marsh owls commonly breed during the winter months when veld fires occur.
 They nest on the ground in habitat that typically includes marshes, savannas and grasslands.
 Farmers burn veld to stimulate the regrowth of vegetation for grazing, to prevent the encroachment of unwanted plants and weeds and to control ticks.
 Although veld fires are necessary for maintaining the grassland's ecosystem, it should be limited to a 5-year cycle instead of an annual event.
 Irresponsible burning of veld robs wildlife of habitat and in the case of marsh owls, it has a huge impact on their breeding and population.